 Flaring - If you want the fire to flare high (for example, during the cone of power), add a bunch of medium sticks - then take a big handful of twigs and put them on top - they'll flare up dramatically.
-But they'll burn down quickly - so don't peak too early, and/or have plenty of small wood ready.
+They'll also burn down quickly - don't peak too early, and/or have plenty of small wood ready.